Dear Valued FVH Client!

 - Late arrivals will be seen up to 10 minutes after scheduled visit; however, the overall visit may be shortened so that we may stay on schedule as a courtesy to other clients.
 Late arrivals of greater than 10 minutes will need to reschedule unless our schedule can accommodate.

 - Our hours of operation are from 8 a.m.-6:30 p.m.
-M-F and 8 a.m.-4 p.m. on Saturday.
-We have appointment priority scheduling with accommodation of walk-ins as time allows.
+M-F. We have appointment priority scheduling and do not have the ability to take walk-in appointments.
 We want to make sure we are here when you need us most, as such, we will offer drop off appointments when needed to work patients in between appointments.
 Surgeries and dental cleanings are offered M-F with drop off times between 7:30 a.m.-8:30 a.m.
 Most surgical release times are scheduled between 4 p.m.-5:30 p.m.

 - Payment for service is expected at the time of visit.
 We do not offer billing or held checks.
-Scratchpay loans and Payment Banc Installment plans are available to those who qualify.
+Scratchpay loans are available to those who qualify.
 We accept Cash, Debit, Visa, MasterCard, American Express, Discover Cards, and CareCredit.
 Estimates are available before any procedure, please inquire before services provided.
 Please see financial policy sheet attachment for more details.

 - Prescription refill requests require at least 48 hours advance notice so that we may verify authorized refills with the attending Veterinarian.
 We completely understand the convenience of mail order for drug refills, diets and flea products.
 Our online store is available 24 hours a day for your shopping convenience.
 Prices are competitive against many on-line retailers and all products purchased through our store carry any current manufacturer’s guarantee, unlike non-veterinary retailers.
 Please be sure to allow plenty of time for prescription refill request authorization by the attending DVM and package transit time when utilizing the online store.